About Sheffield School of Aeronautics

 We have had students from a variety of airlines attend our school.
 They were sent by their company or came independently.
 Here is a partial list of those companies including any airline that has used Sheffield for ab initio (certification), initial, transition, or recurrent training:

-If you notice your company or organization missing, please let me know and I’ll insert the name.
+If you notice your company or organization missing, please let me know and I will insert the name.
 Thank you.

 - Delta Air Lines – visit the Delta Operational Control Center